wso2-extensions/esb-connector-servicenow/docs/config.md

 ### Importing the ServiceNow Certificate

-Before you start configuring the connector, import the ServiceNow certificate to your EI client keystore.
+Before you start configuring the connector, import the ServiceNow certificate to your MI client keystore.

-* Follow the article https://ei.docs.wso2.com/en/latest/micro-integrator/setup/security/importing_ssl_certificate/  to import the ServiceNow certificate into the EI client keystore.
+* Follow the article https://ei.docs.wso2.com/en/latest/micro-integrator/setup/security/importing_ssl_certificate/  to import the ServiceNow certificate into the MI client keystore.

 ## Initializing the connector